 Today, there is more opportunity than ever before to start a new business venture.
-In this guide, we’ll talk you through exactly how to start a small business UK.
+This guide will show you the basics of how to start a small business UK.

 How to start a small business UK in 9 steps